 If you've submitted plans and we've refused an application, you can appeal against our decision.

-In addition applicants can appeal where the council have failed to make a decision within the statutory period that is normally eight weeks from when the application is received.
+You can also appeal if we've failed to make a decision within the statutory period.
+This is normally 8 weeks from when the application was received.

-At present there are no third party rights of appeal where, for example, a resident wishes to object to the granting of planning permission by the council.
+Currently there are no third party rights of appeal.
+For example; if a resident wishes to object to the granting of planning permission by the council.